 While we were able to navigate these COVID restrictions for some time, it eventually grounded us completely as there was no official ruling on transport within the context of how many people would be able to be in a vehicle such as ours.

-For those of you who messaged, emailed, and call me about this from November-January, I really appreciate the interest and am terribly sorry we couldn’t help you further.
+For those of you who messaged, emailed, and call me about this in November-January, I really appreciate the interest and am terribly sorry we couldn’t help you further.

 The truth is that running adventures with only a maximum of 5 people in our van due to social distancing made it extremely hard to run a viable adventure company.
 Particularly when we were getting a minimum of 7 people for each adventure.